emaxerrno/goobly/docs/IntededUseCaseV1.md

 </code>

 ## 1. Global availability of a datastore

+I'm a _YUGE_ fan of [Google MillWheel](http://research.google.com/pubs/pub41378.html).
+Tyler and team inspired me to start [concord](concord.io).

+They key insight here is that they didn't have to worry about replicating state per message/tuple as they already had an internal system to handle this.
+When a downstream subscriber of a 'topic/stream' registers with the system, you effectively get a tailing iterator for the table(materialized view) of the stream at it's current offset.
+Any computation from that moment forward knows your offset into the table and will be correct and stateful per *message*.

+In effect this architecture did what samza did with a few brokers.
+Push the replicated state machine complexities to other systems that are specialized and very good at it like Kafka/Spanner/BigTable.

+In fact if you look at Cask, they did the exact same thing with HBase.
+[Concord](concord.io) in it's currrent implementation does something different, but we found that in practice this is a good system.
+It make's people feel good if you use/connect to a 'known' datastore that they know how to operate.

+The obvious failure with this approach is that welp... so many.
+The gist of it all is that you end up depending on a LOT of external factors.
+Here is a few:

+* Front end servers requesting data from the datastore
+* Map Reduce jobs crunching numbers
+* Data center recovery and failure bring to what equates to an operational outage by dumpping data faster than the datastore can handle (as is the case with HBase for example - if you dump data too fast, you have to manually partition table because the parition code gets kicked off at an interval.
+This causes the region servers to get overloaded during a data center recovery)

+In fact, this is such a problem that for larger companies that I've consulted with you 'pace' (dump x recods in y time) the recovery to play nicely with Cassandra, HBase, etc.

+This is not a big deal with Google - and I am assuming - because they have virtually unlimited hardware.
+Not to mention amazing site reliability personel.

+However for most businesses it is *not* practical to run a sperate HBase cluster per system.
+That is, one for the front end servers, one for your streaming framework, etc. Note that in large operations of [Apache Storm](http://storm.apache.org/) because of the hartbeat mechanism being stored in Zookeeper it would be the normal case to have a sperate zookeeper cluster *just* for storm.

 ## 2. Your code HAS to take advantage of the capabilities of your datastore
 ## 3. Because of the interface to the world is an IP:PORT
 ## 4. Mesos/YARN - Obvi, Mesos! (durability primitives)